-Programme Title: Bachelor of Engineering (Honours) in Automation/Biomedical Design/Mechanical Engineering / Sustainable Energy Engineering
+Course Title: Bachelor of Engineering (Honours) in Automation/Biomedical Design/Mechanical Engineering

-Students choosing the Level 8 General Engineering programme in Tallaght Campus will have the option in Year 1 to choose between Mechanical, Biomedical and Automation Engineering.
-They are still the same well known and highly commended programmes offered in previous years on the Tallaght Campus, only this year we combined the first few modules to give students more time to choose their specialisation.
+Students choosing the Level 8 General Engineering course will have the option in Year 1 to choose between Mechanical, Biomedical and Automation Engineering.
+They are still the same well known and highly commended courses offered in previous years.
+We have combined the first few modules to give students more time to choose their specialisation.

-The Level 8 programme takes 4 years to complete and we ensure that additional tutorials are available for any students who may require additional academic support.
+This level 8 course takes 4 years to complete and we ensure that additional tutorials are available for any students who may require additional academic support.
 The three Engineering disciplines pride themselves on graduating students who are industry-ready after 4 years.

 Students experience innovative teaching in modern laboratories and lectures.
 They can visit engineering companies, travel abroad for a semester or year to our partner Universities in France, Germany, Netherlands, Spain, Austria, China or seek work placements through our close links with engineering companies and past graduates in industry.

 Engineering graduates are trained to be creative and inventive, and to solve difficult problems such as the development of new technologies from jet engines to robots to artificial hip implants to hybrid cars and train components.

 Engineers Ireland have accredited our courses for over 25 years now which means that graduates can travel worldwide and have their qualifications recognised abroad.